-Space Temp Sensor Alarm - The TV-VVTZC-E2 monitors each space temperature sensor and the network input for space temperature.
+Space Temp Sensor Alarm - The TV-VAVB3-E2 monitors each space temperature sensor and the network input for space temperature.
 If no valid space temperature value is available, the controller generates an alarm and disables all local heating or cooling.
 The controller modulates the damper to the minimum heat, minimum cool, or ventilation position based on the air source mode.
 Normal operation resumes when the controller detects a valid sensor value.

 Space Temperature Alarm - The controller generates an alarm if the space temperature exceeds the alarm setpoint.
-The occupied alarm setpoint is the configurable Occupied Alarm Hysteresis ( $5\Delta \circ F$ [ $2.8\Delta \circ C$ ] default) subtracted from and added to the configured occupied heat and cool setpoints.
-The configurable unoccupied high and low alarm setpoints have a fixed 10 minute alarm delay.
-When a transition from unoccupied to occupied occupied temperature setpoints are changed, causing an alarm condition, the controller automatically calculates an alarm delay of 10 minutes for each degree of change.
-The delay prevents unnecessary alarms and gives the zone time to correct the alarm condition.
-The alarm returns to normal when the space temperature goes between the current mode's setpoints.
+The occupied alarm setpoints are determined from the configurable Occupied Alarm Hysteresis ( $5\Delta$ °F [2.8 $\Delta$ °C) default) which is subtracted from the configured occupied heat and added to the configured occupied cool setpoints.
+If the space temperature rises above or falls below this value and the condition lasts for more than 15 minutes, an alarm is generated.
+The configurable unoccupied occurs or the occupied temperature setpoints are changed, causing an immediate alarm condition, the controller automatically calculates an additional alarm delay equal to 10 minutes for each degree of change.
+This additional delay is added to the 15 minute fixed delay and allows the space temperature to recover and achieve the new setpoints, preventing unnecessary alarms.
+The space temperature alarm returns to normal when the space temperature again falls between the current mode's alarm setpoints.